How to Restore Healthy Boundaries for Volunteer Coordinators

 None of this is rocket science, but it can be challenging and even a little scary.
 So here are a few suggestions about ways to make sure your boss understands the weight of your to-do list.

 Communicate with your boss.

-o Your boss is a nonprofit professional, not a mind reader.
+Your boss is a nonprofit professional, not a mind reader.
 More than likely, they do not know what you do every moment of the day, just as you do not know what they do all day.
-Frankly, it would be a waste of everyone’s time and a demonstration of a lack of trust if they did check up on every task you were doing.
+Frankly, it would be a waste of everyone’s time and a lack of trust if they checked up on every task you were doing.
 So, take it as a compliment and do your part to communicate when you’re overstretched or feeling out of balance.

-o When you get the conversation about your limits going, make it clear you aren’t trying to avoid doing your job.
+When you start the conversation about your limits, make it clear you aren’t trying to avoid doing your job.
 Reiterate that you understand your volunteer management role, responsibility, and accountability.
-Emphasize that you want to do good work, which is at the center of why you need to draw better boundaries.
+Emphasize that you want to do good work, which is at the center of why you need to draw healthy boundaries.
 You’re no good to anyone when it takes an unholy amount of caffeine to keep you upright.